pranshu28/cnn-viz/README.md

 #### Sensitivity of model - Occlusion experiment

   It finds the part of an input image that an output neuron responds to.
 It iterates a black square that occludes various parts of the image and monitors the output of the classifier model.
-This represents localization of the objects withing the image the probability of the correct class drops as a significant portion of the object is occluded.
+This representation helps us to localize the objects withing the image due to the fact that when a significant portion of the object is occluded, the probability of the correct class drops.

     usage: viz_occlusion.py [--img IMG] [--weights_path WEIGHTS_PATH] [--size SIZE] [--occ_size OCC_SIZE] [--pixel PIXEL] [--stride STRIDE] [--norm NORM] [--percentile PERCENTILE]